mooseyscountrygarden.com » Garden Seats« Laundry Seat | Stables Bench »

 The Oak Tree Seat - Winter 2004

-There are three Roseriae de l'Hay rugosa roses nearby, and a large Fruhlingsmorgen leaning towards one of the oaks.
-I've planted daffodils and pansies by the path's edge near the Oak trees.
-But the nicest thing about this seat is the gentle sound of the running water.
+I then planted three Roseriae de l'Hay rugosa roses nearby, and a large Fruhlingsmorgen, leaning towards one of the oaks.
+I planted daffodils and pansies by the path's edge near the Oak trees, and Phormiums (and another rugosa, the lovely lemon Agnes) in the spaces.
+Duck Lawn (where spring duck families spend a lot of time resting) was visible through the roses.
+But the nicest thing about this seat was the gentle sound of the running water.

 The original position - the seat didn't stay here for long!